LEADERSHIP 15 Min Read

 When opportunity requires imagining something that doesn't exist, visionary orientation is essential.

 Example: Salesforce in 1999.
 Marc Benioff dreamed "software as a service" when everyone bought software on CDs.
-The vision made no sense operationally — internet connections were slow, browsers were limited, security was questionable.
-Benioff built it anyway.
-Created a $200B+ company by imagining a future the market didn't yet understand.
+The vision made no sense operationally: internet connections were slow, browsers were limited, security was questionable.
+Benioff built it anyway, creating a $200B+ company[3] by imagining a future the market didn't yet understand.

 2. Industry Disruption

-When existing models face fundamental obsolescence, visionary orientation spots the transformation.
+When existing models face fundamental obsolescence, visionary orientation spots the transformation before infrastructure catches up, positioning the organization ahead of the shift rather than behind it.

 When Execution-Focused Orientation Is Essential